 This social reality presents a major obstacle to the normative implementation of Islamic inheritance law within the Indonesian Muslim context.
-Numerous media reports from print and online outlets to television-have highlighted inheritance-related disputes, particularly when children file lawsuits against their surviving parent (usually the mother) to demand immediate inheritance distribution.
+Numerous media reports-from print and online outlets to television-have highlighted inheritance-related disputes, particularly when children file lawsuits against their surviving parent (usually the mother) to

+Harmonization of Islamic Inheritance Law and Indonesian Customary Law demand immediate inheritance distribution.
 Despite such actions being grounded in legal provisions, they are often perceived as disrespectful, leading to negative social stigma.
 Children in such cases are frequently labeled as disobedient or accused of wishing for their parents' death.